pop-os/docs/src/customize-pop/accessibility-settings.md

 # Accessibility Settings

-Configure accessibility settings in Settings ➞ Accessibility.
+Configure accessibility settings in `Settings` ➞ `Accessibility`.
 Accessibility features provide sensory enhancement to users performing input or observing visual and audible output.
 This section briefly describes each setting, but more information can be found on [GNOME's help page](https://help.gnome.org/users/gnome-help/stable/a11y.html).

 ![Accessibility Settings](/images/accessibility-settings/accessibility-settings.png)

----

 ## Always Show Accessibility Menu